JoeSimulator/.github/profile/README.md

-this has archives of most of the joe games! why most? because my usb filled with all versions got corruped. damn. but there are only few versions that i don't fave, so when penguinmod servers come back online, they will be reposted.
+this has archives of most of the joe games! why most? because my usb filled with all versions got corruped. damn. but there are only few versions that i don't have, so when penguinmod servers come back online, they will be reposted.

 and for now (*and probably forever*) it's only me working on joe simulator, so yeah. here are some links:
 1. joesimulatorcontact@gmail.com - official contact for joe sim related stuff!